Racket Mode

 Insert λ.

-To insert Unicode symbols generally, see racket-unicode-input-method-enable.
+To insert Unicode symbols generally, see racket-input-mode.

 racket-fold-all-tests